BanafshehAzizi/SEET/README.md

 ## Related Work
 The following is the paper describing the technical details of SEET:

-SEET: Symbolic Execution of ETL Transformations.
+[SEET: Symbolic Execution of ETL Transformations](https://mdse.ui.ac.ir/seet-symbolic-execution-of-etl-transformations-4).
 Banafsheh Azizi, Bahman Zamani, Shekoufeh Kolahdouz-Rahimi.
-Submitted to Journal of Systems and Software, 2019
+Journal of Systems and Software, 2020